 The following Corporate Crime practice note provides comprehensive and up to date legal information covering:

-This Practice Note tracks the progress of government bills relevant to the field of corporate crime which have been tabled in either the House of Commons or the House of Lords in the UK Parliament.
-It also includes those private members’ bills (primarily ballot bills) relating to business crime/white collar crime which, from their progress through Parliament, seem likely to receive Royal Assent.
+ARCHIVED: This Practice Note has been archived and is not maintained.
+It tracked the progress of government bills relevant to the field of corporate crime between December 2019 and December 2020 which were tabled in either the House of Commons or the House of Lords in the UK Parliament.

-This tracker is designed to assist corporate crime practitioners keep up-to-date with forthcoming legislation which will impact their particular areas of corporate crime practice:
+This tracker was designed to assist corporate crime practitioners keep up-to-date with forthcoming legislation between December 2019 and December 2020.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.